Skip to Main Content

 1 copy should be offsite

 - Desktop computers/ laptops: While working on your data, you'll likely be using and saving files here.
 Make sure to save often and keep a master copy in another location.
+You can sync to OneDrive at CBU.

 - Networked Drives : TBD